rjurney/deep_products/book/README.md

 ## Weakly Supervised Learning
 What does all this have to do with weakly supervised learning?
 I’d like to explain on a personal level before getting technical.

 New analytics applications are what get me excited.
 I’ve built them my entire career.
 I started out in quality assurance automation and then moved into reporting/analytics and interactive visualization.
 Later at LinkedIn I built AI products; I was the data scientist for modeling student’s career paths for [Career Explorer](https://blog.linkedin.com/2010/10/04/linkedin-career-explorer) and I led the development and product managed [LinkedIn InMaps](https://blog.linkedin.com/2011/01/24/linkedin-inmaps), which visualized your LinkedIn network.
 I built them as an entrepreneur at and I’ve built them as a consultant at my consultancy [Data Syndrome](http://datasyndrome.com).
+Building and writing about building data products are my life’s work so far.

 At my startup [Relato](http://relato.io) I spent a great deal of time using web crawlers and task workers to augment my company database by collecting connections between companies such as partnerships, customers, competitors and investors (I told Relato’s story [here](https://www.oreilly.com/ideas/relato-turking-the-business-graph)).
 This helped me create an excellent lead scoring model that drove a lead generation platform, which is a platform that looks at who your customers are and finds other customers likely to buy your product.
 This involved three assets: a universe of companies I could recommend, an effective model to recommend them, and a list of customers to serve as positive examples in the training data for the lead scoring engine.
 Each customer got a model trained on their customer data because models varied between customers as much as customers varied between one another.
 Label scarcity was a key problem for my business: companies often required a non-disclosure agreement or NDA to give me their customer list.
 This significantly slowed business development because it meant I needed an NDA in place to receive the training data.
 In the end, this was a major contributor to Relato’s demise.
 As Homer would say, “Doh!”